Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs: WIS on UDGs

 \begin{thm} Given a set $P$ of $n$ points in the plane as input, the WIS for the corresponding UDG can be $(4+\eps)$-approximated in $O(n)$ time on the real-RAM with constant-time hashing and the floor function.
 Without these operations, it can be done in $O(n \log n)$ time. \end{thm} \begin{proof} Let $k$ be the smallest integer such that

-Throughout this proof, consider grids with square cells of side $2k$.
-A grid is said to be \emph{rooted at} a point $(x,y)$ if there is a grid cell with corner at $(x,y)$.
-Given a cell $C$, the square region $C^-\subset C$, called the \emph{contraction} of $C$, is formed by removing from $C$ the points within distance at most $2$ from the boundary of $C$.
-Figure~\ref{f:contraction} illustrates these concepts.

 The algorithm proceeds as follows.
 For $i,j$ from $0$ to $k-1$, create a grid with cells of side $2k$ rooted at $(2i,2j)$.
-For each cell $C$ in the grid, run the WIS $4$-{ap\-prox\-i\-ma\-tion} algorithm from Theorem~\ref{t:constdiam-WIS} with point set $P \cap C^-$, obtaining a solution $I_{i,j}(C)$.
+For each cell $C$ in the grid, run the WIS $4$-{ap\-prox\-i\-ma\-tion} algorithm from Theorem~\ref{t:constdiam-WIS} with point set $P \cap C_2^-$ (the points in $P$ that belong to a $2$-contraction of $C$, see Fig.\ref{f:contraction}), obtaining a solution $I_{i,j}(C)$.
 Then, the independent set $I_{i,j}$ is constructed as the union of the independent sets $I_{i,j}(C)$ for all grid cells $C$.
 Return the maximum-weight set $I_{i,j}$ that is found, call it $I^*$.

 To implement the algorithm efficiently, create a subgrid of subcells of side $2$, assigning each point to the subcell that contains it.
 In order to partition the $n$ points into subcells efficiently, one should use the floor function and constant-time hashing, taking $O(n)$ time.
 If these operations are not available, it is possible to determine the connected components of the graph (using the Delaunay triangulation, for example) and to partition the points of each component into subcells (through sorting by $x$-coordinate, separating into columns, and sorting inside each column by $y$-coordinate).
 The non-empty subcells are stored in a balanced binary search tree.
 This process takes $O(n \log n)$ time due to sorting, Delaunay triangulation, and binary search tree operations.
 Given the partitioning of the point set into subcells, each input to the WIS algorithm can be constructed as the union of a constant number of subcells.
 Finally, the total size of the constant-diameter WIS instances is $O(n)$, since each point from the original point sets appears in a constant number of such instances, namely $(k-2)^2$.